Table of Contents

 A team of mechanical engineering seniors is developing a composite fuel tank to be used with the liquid fuel engine on LV4.
 Developing this technology is instrumental to LV4’s goal of reaching 100 km, since it will significantly reduce the dry mass of the rocket relative to conventional tanks.
 This project continues the work of three previous capstone teams to create open-hardware carbon fiber designs and procedures.

 Status: active, Homepage: github.com/psas/electric-feed-system

-A mechanical engineering capstone is designing an electrically driven feed system for LV4’s liquid engine.
+A mechanical engineering capstone is designing an electric centrifugal pump based feed system for LV4’s liquid engine.

 Status: active, Homepage: github.com/psas/liquid-engine-capstone-2015

 In the 2015-2016 school year, a mechanical engineering capstone developed a python script to procedurally generate CAD models for a 3D printed aluminum rocket engine, based on some initial design parameters.
 This script will be used to create the 100 km LV4 engine.
 A 2.2 kN development engine has been DMLS printed and hotfires are coming soon!